bloxstreet/support/guides/training-guide.md

 **Trainer:** *We will now begin this test.
 I will approach each of you individually.
 When I do, be sure to state your greeting.*

-**Wait for the LR to state their greeting.
+**Approach the first LR.
+Wait for the LR to state their greeting.
 Begin the test once they do.**

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*